corsairmarks/combined_silfae_revisited/mod/README.md

 ### File Overwrites

 This mod overwrites most of the Pop jobs definitions to account for the special Holofixit caste traits.
 It also overwrites all the Pop strata to implement Holofrixit energy-based Pop upkeep (instead of food).
-It's likely to break any time Stellaris makes changes to the underlying Pop strata.
+It's likely to break any time Stellaris makes changes to the underlying Pop stratum.
 These files are completely overwritten:

 * `common/pop_categories/00_social_classes.txt`
 * `common/pop_categories/01_gestalt_drones.txt`